-By 2015 – Put baseline assessments in place in 21 countries of key importance to our business that show pronounced social need to guide us in aligning our own activities with the priorities of local communities.
+By 2015: Continue to establish baseline assessments in the countries of key importance to our business that show pronounced social need to guide us in aligning our own activities with the priorities of local communities.

 By 2016: Put in place strategies (activities and targets) in priority locations to improve food availability and dietary diversity.
 Pilots running in three locations.

 By 2017: Ensure that farmer training support programmes are: developing agripreneurs; equally accessible to men, women and young people; and available to farm workers.